 Item Description Current state Current levels of access and service There are no existing taxi ranks near the station.
 There are no existing kiss-and-ride or park-and-ride facilities.
 Future Station Integration Safe, convenient, efficient and sufficient access and transfer Safe, convenient, efficient and sufficient pedestrian access and transfer to and from the station and between transport modes was developed through the design process and supported through various documents including: Customers Urban design and road design reports.
 Pedestrian modelling reports.
 A road safety audit.
 Technical notes supporting Works Authorisation Deeds (WADs).
 Crows Nest Station Design and Precinct Plan (SDPP).
-Transfer to and from taxi A new taxi rank (2 spaces) will be provided on the western side of Clarke Street, north of the stati Taxi rank locations Multi-purpose ranks that service local centres as well as stations are supported as long as they are Transfer to and from kiss-and-ride Kiss-and-ride bays will be provided on: The northern side of Oxley Street between Clarke Lane and Clarke Street, west of the metro state.
-The southern side of Oxley Street between Clarke Lane and Clarke Street, west of the metro state.
-An short term accessible bay will be provided on: The western side of Clarke Street, between Hume Street and Oxley Street, north of the metro state.
-Kiss-and-ride zone design The dimensions of kiss-and-ride spaces shall comply with TfNSW and Australian Standards and G On-street parking On-street parking will be removed to allow for introduction of a separated cycleway through Hum On-street parking on Pacific Highway will be removed outside of metro entrance to allow for eme
+Transport and pedestrian analyses were used to provide the high quality provisions identified above, which enable the following outcomes: Sufficient public domain and footpath space to accommodate pedestrian flows from the stations to taxi and kiss-and-ride spaces, including queuing space.
+Controlled (signalised) and direct paths of travel along key pedestrian desire lines to kiss-and-ride interchange areas on Oxley Street.
+Further pedestrian safety treatments will be implemented around the station precinct such as pedestrian fence and landscaping.
+This will provide safe transfer between modes.
+No road crossings required from taxi to the station entrance.
+Where necessary, improvements will be made to signage and wayfinding to ensure an easy connected transfer through improved provision of information.
+All outcomes were designed to comply with relevant legislation and guidelines such as the Disability Discrimination Act, DSAPT and Austroads guides.
+Transfer to and from taxi A new taxi rank (2 spaces) will be provided on the western side of Clarke Street, north of the station entrance. ion entrance.
+Taxi rank locations Multi-purpose ranks that service local centres as well as stations are supported as long as they ar re located within 100 metres of the station access point.
+Transfer to and from kiss-and-ride ransfer to and from kiss-and-ride Kiss-and-ride bays will be provided on: The northern side of Oxley Street between Clarke Lane and Clarke Street, west of the metro station.
+The southern side of Oxley Street between Clarke Lane and Clarke Street, west of the metro station.
+Kiss-and-ride bay will be provided on: The western side of Clarke Street, between Hume Street and Oxley Street, north of the metro station.
+Kiss-and-ride zone design The dimensions of kiss-and-ride spaces shall comply with TfNSW and Australian Standards and C Guidelines.
+On-street parking On-street parking will be removed to allow for introduction of a separated cycleway through Hume Street.
+On-street parking on Pacific Highway will be removed outside of metro entrance to allow for emergency vehicle access and bus zone.